jopar219/PHtEubahkh/README.md

 * Add automated testing
 * Reevaluate the stack used.
 There seems to be a bit of friction when using a rails/react stack

+## What would I do differently
+* Had I decided to use tailwind instead of css-modules I would've probably finished 5 hours earlier.
+This is because there is more support for tailwind in rails and its better integrated in the assets pipeline.

+## Things I would keep the same
+* Using postresql, pgvector, and the neighbor gem was definitely the right decision.
+Using them probably saved me hours of work.